Sarraakhalil/Usecase-6-Project-3/README.md

 ## Team Memebers
 - Sarraa Almudayfir
-- Samer
+- Samer Gharbi
-- Naif
+- Naif Ghannam
-- Mohammed
+- Mohammed Alamri

 ## Introduction
 The project aims to analyze the prices of apartments, villas, and lands in Riyadh and identify their distribution across different neighborhoods.